 It is each student’s responsibility to check in at rehearsal each week.
 A Parent Volunteer will be stationed at the entrance to assist with the check-in procedure.

 In light of the COVID-19 pandemic, it is important that students stay home from rehearsal if they are experiencing any symptoms or if they have tested positive for COVID-19.
 Please see the CDC website for current recommendations or reach out to your Orchestra Manager if you have questions about attending rehearsal.

 Excused absences are those reported by the Friday before rehearsal or those due to illness or family emergency such as a death in the family.
 Absences not reported by Friday prior to the missed rehearsal will not be considered excused, except in the case of illness or family emergency.

 Check in Procedure – All members must complete the check-in procedure BEFORE entering the rehearsal space.
 Completion of the procedure will suffice as your attendance check-in for the day.
 Those who do not check-in will be counted as absent that day.

-Parents at Rehearsals – Due to COVD-19, the decreased capacity of rooms, and the difficulty for social distancing in the hallways, parents who are NOT volunteering are encouraged to drop off students and pick them up after rehearsal.
-Parents must be masked any time they are indoors.
+Parents at Rehearsals – Parents who are not volunteering are encouraged to drop off students and pick them up after rehearsal.
+Parents who stay in the building(s) during rehearsal are welcome to wait in common areas or sit in on rehearsal (space permitting), but must not interfere with rehearsal in any way.
 Please make sure we have a current emergency number on file in the event we need to reach you during rehearsal.